 Start by putting together a sales forecast that is built on data.
 Examine your small business’s sales performance each month of 2020, and indicate any patterns that might help you predict what the upcoming months may look like.

 Next, you’ll want to look at your sales process for areas of improvement.
 What strategies were successful?
 Are outbound efforts lagging behind inbound efforts?
 Did most of your sales come from word of mouth?
-Or, did you send an email campaign that yielded a high conversion rate?
-These are the kinds of methods you’ll want to dive into so you can either refine and improve or double down on.
+Or did you send an email campaign that yielded a high conversion rate?
+These are the kinds of methods you’ll want to dive into so you can either refine and improve or double down on them.

 Goal #2: Generate Valuable Leads